IRRI SERVICE LABORATORIES

 Estimated moisture content is taken from at least 10% of the number of samples.
 The ideal moisture content to proceed with determining HRY is 12 % – 14 %.
-About 150 g of cleaned paddy rice is dehulled, milled, and sorted for head rice; weighing of the samples are done between these three steps.
+About 150 g of cleaned paddy rice is dehulled, milled, and sorted for head rice; weighing of the samples is done between these three steps.

 Note: For head rice yield determination, the sample weight required is at least 150 g of paddy rice placed in a paper bag.
 In order to keep the integrity of the customers' samples, senders are requested to place them in secured plastic boxes.

 Cooper NTW, Siebenmorgen TJ.
 Rice Quality and Processing.
 2007. http://www.uark.edu/ua/uarpp/Publications/Milling/Cooper%20and%20Siebenmorgen%202007%20Cereal%20Chem.pdf

 Sreenivasulu, N. (2018).
 Rice Grain Quality: Methods and Protocols.
 New York, NY: Humana Press.